Index for a Model of 3d-3d Correspondence for Plumbed 3-Manifolds: Introduction

 where $\mathcal{H}^{(b)}_{i,j}$ is the Hilbert space of BPS states of $T[M_3]$ on $D^2 \times \mathbb{R}^1$ and $i, j$ denote the charges under certain linear combinations of the $U(1)_R$ symmetry and the $U(1)$ rotational symmetry on $D^2$. $b$ denotes the boundary condition, which is given by the abelian flat connections on $M_3$.
 Therefore, it is expected that the desired homology for the WRT invariants is given by the Hilbert space of BPS states in $T[M_3]$ on $D^2 \times \mathbb{R}^1$.
 Some examples of $T[M_3]$ including the 3-sphere, the lens spaces, and $\mathcal{O}(-p)\rightarrow \Sigma_g$ have been discussed in \cite{Gukov-Pei-Putrov-Vafa}. \\

 The homological block for plumbed 3-manifolds with $G=SU(2)$ was obtained in \cite{Gukov-Pei-Putrov-Vafa}.
 A plumbed 3-manifold is represented by a plumbing graph that is made of vertices and edges where an integer is assigned to each vertex.
 It is a large class of 3-manifolds, which includes Seifert manifolds.
 Therefore, it would be interesting to consider $T[M_3]$ for plumbed 3-manifolds.

 In this paper, we don't give a complete answer for it.
-Rather, via an experimental approach, we engineer an effective description of $T[M_3]$ for plumbed 3-manifolds $M_3$ to calculate the $S^2 \times_q S^1$ superconformal index.
+Rather, via an experimental approach, we engineer an effective description of $T[M_3]$ for plumbed 3-manifolds $M_3$ to calculate the $S^2 \times_q S^1$ supersymmetric index.
 Such an effective description of $T[M_3]$ is useful for the calculation of the index, but it has limitations for being a complete description of the theory as will be discussed in section 3.
 Nevertheless, we check that the index without refinement is invariant under the 3d Kirby moves, so the analysis here could shed some light on a complete description of $T[M_3]$. \\

-In section 2, we discuss some aspects of the superconformal index and its factorization.
+In section 2, we discuss some aspects of the $S^2 \times_q S^1$ supersymmetric index and its factorization.
 Also, we study the case of the lens space in detail, which is a well known example, for extrapolation to the case of plumbed 3-manifolds in section 3.
-In section 3, from the expression of homological blocks for plumbed 3-manifolds, we engineer an effective description of a 3d $\mathcal{N}=2$ theory $T[M_3]$ and consider its superconformal index.
-We discuss the invariance of the superconformal index under the 3d Kirby moves.
+In section 3, from the expression of homological blocks for plumbed 3-manifolds, we engineer an effective description of a 3d $\mathcal{N}=2$ theory $T[M_3]$ and consider its $S^2 \times_q S^1$ index.
+We discuss the invariance of the index under the 3d Kirby moves.
 We also give some remarks on the $S^2 \times_q S^1$ topologically twisted index. \\ \\ \textit{Note added}: Near completion of the main part of this work, a paper \cite{Eckhard:2019jgg} on a similar topic appeared, but the approach, the quantities under interest, and the theory discussed in this paper are different from it.